 - Linear Park: The linear park along the western frontage which, together with the Central Open Space Precinct, is planned as a network of linked bushland and open space areas aligned with the principal north-south overland flow path.
-As previously outlined, a commercial recreational facility such as a golf course may be developed within the Central Open Space Precinct. - Village and Local Parks: Active and passive recreation areas of minimum 5,000 square metres and 2,000 square metres, respectively, and placed at convenient locations across the precinct to serve the needs of local residents in accordance with residential planning principles outlined in the DCP.
-The village park will also allow opportunities for the retention of stands of existing trees. - Streetscape Planting: Streetscape treatments of major roads and local streets creating a cohesive and positive impression of the development, with selection of plant materials for roadways based on aesthetic, practical, maintenance and safety considerations, and the intended scale and characteristics of each road.
+As previously outlined, a golf course is intended to be developed within the Central Open Space Precinct. - Local Parks: Active and passive recreation areas of minimum 2,000 square metres and placed at convenient locations across the precinct to serve the needs of local residents in accordance with residential planning principles outlined in the DCP.
+The village park to the south within the adjacent Central East Residential Precinct will also provide a range of recreational open space opportunities within a convenient 5-minute walk of the precinct. - Streetscape Planting: Streetscape treatments of local collector and access streets creating a cohesive and positive impression of the development, with selection of plant materials for roadways based on aesthetic, practical, maintenance and safety considerations, and the intended scale and characteristics of each road.
 In particular, streetscape planting will provide a meaningful way of reinforcing different road types in the road hierarchy.